- Visit A Normandy Museum

 Hints and tips

-There is a complete section below from the best time to go, parking, tide times and visiting the abbey.
+There is a link below including information including the best time to go, parking, tide times and visiting the abbey.

 4. Spend Time At A Normandy Beach